-The signalling flows in the subsequent sections assuming 2 sharing operators, A and B. The F1-C signalling transport deployment used is indicated within the subsequent sections.
+The signalling flows in the subsequent sections assuming 2 sharing operators, PLMN A and PLMN B. For the NG-RAN sharing among the PNI-NPNs or SNPNs, the similar signalling flows apply.
+The F1-C signalling transport deployment used is indicated within the subsequent sections.